AayushChoudhary26/OpenCV/ReadMe.md

   - Real-time display of the rectangle as the values are adjusted
   - Press 'q' to quit the application

+### 4. `bouncing_masked_logo.py`
+This program expresses how to mask a image to add it to the camera fram or another image.
+The logo is then bounced like bouncing box, the parts where logo is colored is diplayed on the frame, else it is replaced by the background camera frame

+- **Libraries**: OpenCV (`cv2`)
+- **Features**:
+  - Changeable images and sizes to control logo displaced on the frame
+  - Bouncing steps can be changed to make the speed of logo increase or decrease
+  - Press 'q' to quit the application

 ## Requirements
 - Python 3.x
 - OpenCV (`cv2`)